• Skip to primary navigation

 Asset inventory

-If you want your business to fully recover in the event of a disaster, you need to know your assets, both cyber and physical.
+If you want your business to recover in the event of a disaster fully, you need to know your assets, both cyber and physical.
 Get all the necessary details, like models of your company’s computers, phones, pieces of furniture, documents, even the number of pens you have in the office.

-Keep in mind that you will be in big trouble without knowledge about your assets when something terrible happens to your business.
+Keep in mind that you will be in big trouble without knowing your assets when something terrible happens to your business.
 That’s why you should include it in your BCP.

 Testing results and updates